Black Nova Scotians

-The next major migration happened during the War of 1812, again with African Americans escaping slavery in the United States.
+The next major migration happened during the War of 1812, with The Black Refugees—African Americans from The Chesapeake escaping slavery in the United States.
 Many came after having gained passage and freedom on British ships.
+A 1948 documentary study prepared for the Public Archives of Nova Scotia stated that the Black Refugees brought into the province during and immediately after the War of 1812 were destined to become the progenitors of the majority of Black people in Nova Scotia.
 The British issued a proclamation in the South promising freedom and land to those who wanted to join them.
+Nova Scotia Archives notes that Africville was settled in about the 1840s by people from the Black Refugee communities of Hammonds Plains and Preston, and that William Brown Sr. and William Arnold purchased the land in 1848; later provincial correspondence (1962) stated that officials did not find William Brown to be a grantee and did not know of any records of land being granted in Africville.
+This has been cited as an example of early Black landownership and community formation in the Halifax area through purchase rather than government land grants.
+In 1848, Africville has been described as the first and only community in Nova Scotia formed by Black land purchase.

 Creation of institutions such as the Royal Acadian School and the African Baptist Church in Halifax, founded in 1832, opened opportunities for Black Canadians.
 During the years before the American Civil War, an estimated ten to thirty thousand African Americans migrated to Canada, mostly as individual or small family groups; many settled in Ontario.
 A number of Black Nova Scotians also have some Indigenous heritage, due to historical intermarriage between Black and First Nations communities.

 In the 20th century, Black Nova Scotians organized for civil rights, establishing such groups as the Nova Scotia Association for the Advancement of Coloured People, the Nova Scotia Human Rights Commission, the Black United Front, and the Black Cultural Centre for Nova Scotia.
 In the 21st century, the government and grassroots groups have initiated actions in Nova Scotia to address past harm done to Black Nova Scotians, such as the Africville Apology, the Viola Desmond Pardon, the restorative justice initiative for the Nova Scotia Home for Colored Children, and most recently the official apology to the No. 2 Construction Battalion.

 Demographics

-According to the 2021 Census, 59.1% of African Nova Scotians are Christian, especially Baptist, and 38.1 % are irreligious.
+According to the 2021 Census, 59.1% of African Nova Scotians are Christian, especially Baptist, and 38.1% are irreligious.
 86.4% of African Nova Scotians are born to Canadian-born parents and 12% of them are born to at-least one immigrant parent.